 So that is an expensive and slow option.
-Let us take the game a little more interesting and say that there is a gas pocket above the oil.
-Gas will enter the well at the down-hole pressure, but as the bubble rises, that pressure is reduced, and the gas expands, pushing the mud above it out The Oil Drum | Pressure, surely nottin///wewoil.thesoildsam.com/classic/2005/08/pressure-surely-not-in-oil-business.html ahead of itself.
-Another potential source for big-time trouble.
+Let us take the game a little more interesting and say that there is a gas pocket above the oil, and that the hole is going to go into the layer at A. Gas will enter the well at the down-hole pressure, but as the bubble rises, that pressure is reduced, and the gas expands, pushing the mud above it out ahead of itself.
+Another potential source for bigtime trouble.
 And this one (which is known as a kick in the well) happens much faster, so there is less time to react.